Our vision cannot be achieved without the participation and leadership of individual wineries.

 Must fulfill requirements #1 and #2, at a minimum.

-Commit to becoming Net Zero by 2050 across Scopes 1-3, ensuring consistent reductions of emissions per liter of wine produced to meet intermediate targets by 2030 in alignment with the United Nation’s Race To Zero Campaign.
+Commit to becoming Net Zero by no later than 2050 across Scopes 1, 2, and 3, ensuring consistent reductions of emissions per liter of wine produced to meet intermediate targets by 2030 in alignment with the United Nation’s Race To Zero Campaign.

-Complete a minimum baseline third-party verified GHG inventory for a standardized set of emissions categories across Scopes 1-3 (using the World Resources Institute’s GHG Protocol and ISO-14064 process), including 90% of the organization’s volume within the region where its main winery is.
+Complete a minimum baseline, third-party verified GHG inventory for a standardized set of emissions categories across Scopes 1, 2, and 3, including 90% of the organization’s volume within the region where its main winery is.
+The inventory must follow the World Resources Institute Greenhouse Gas Protocol and the ISO-14064 process.

 Must fulfill requirements #1, #2, #3, and #4.

-Demonstrate a consistent reduction of emissions per liter of wine produced from a baseline emissions inventory year, as proof of proactive ongoing commitment.
-This percentage is dependent on the baseline year and is proportional towards the winery’s Net Zero target for 2050.
+Demonstrate a consistent reduction of emissions per liter of wine produced from a baseline emissions inventory year, as proof of proactive, ongoing commitment.
+This emissions reduction percentage is dependent on the baseline year and is proportional towards the winery’s Net Zero target for 2050.

 Explore detailed information about IWCA membership requirements and greenhouse gas emissions inventory guidance.
 If your questions are not answered here, please contact us.